ducs-office/ducs-office-automation-docs/source/docs/getting-started.md

 * Install project dependencies

-Go to your project directory and install php dependencies using `composer`:
+Go to your project directory and install PHP dependencies using `composer`:

 ```bash
 composer install